Statistics of Base Polytopes in F-theory: Monte Carlo approach for 3d base polytopes

 Note that the set of minimal $\mc{G}$ polytopes found in this way still has the permutational redundancy described in previous sections.
 In our enumeration, we first ignore the possible permutational redundancy, then keep only $\mc{G}$ polytopes that cannot transform to each other after permutation of vertices and $GL(3, \mb{Z})$ transformation.

-We apply our algorithm on polytopes with $A=12,A_4=20,\Delta = 6$.
+We apply our algorithm on polytopes with $A=12$, $A_4=20$, $\Delta = 6$.
 In other words, we enumerate $\mc{G}$ polytopes with the first three vertices containing only elements less than or equal to 12 and the fourth vertex with elements that are all negative but greater than $-20$, and explore around the minimal $\mc{G}$ polytopes already found.
 After modding out permutational redundancy, a total of 314 different $\mc{G}$ polytopes other than the $\mc{B}_6(p, q)$ type are found to be minimal.
-The explicit list of minimal $\mc{G}$ polytopes could be found in the attached file ``3d-G-polytopes.txt'' for the list of minimal $\mc{G}$-polytopes.
-Nonetheless, we do not provide an analytical, rigorous proof that there are all the minimal $\mc{G}$ polytopes.
+The explicit list of minimal $\mc{G}$ polytopes can be found on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in the file 3d/3d-G-polytopes.txt.
+Nonetheless, we do not provide an analytical, rigorous proof that these are all the minimal $\mc{G}$ polytopes.

 Here are some comments on these results: The list of minimal $\mc{G}$ polytopes contain some examples on the boundary of the set we explored, so we believe it is probably not the complete set of minimal $\mc{G}$ polytopes.
 However, the number of minimal boxes decreases rapidly as the first three vertices move further from the origin.
 Minimal polytopes not in the $\mc{B}_6(p, q)$ style are a small subset (estimated at less than 500, and much smaller than 4000, the number of $\mc{B}_6(p, q)$ $\mc{G}$ polytopes) of all the minimal $\mc{G}$ polytopes.
-So we conclude that most of minimal polytopes are of the $\mc{B}_6(p, q)$ form, and in the following sections we will mainly focus on such examples.
+So we conclude that most of the minimal polytopes are of the $\mc{B}_6(p, q)$ form, and in the following sections we will mainly focus on such examples.
 Moreover, we find that minimal $\mc{G}$ polytopes are concentrated in the pattern \be \{(1, 0, 0), (q-1, q, 0), (r, r, q), (-a, -b, -c)\} \ee as the size of minimal $\mc{G}$ polytopes grows.

-In total, we find 4454 inequivalent minimal $\mc{G}$ polytopes with 4 vertices, without proving the completeness.
+In total, we find 4454 inequivalent minimal $\mc{G}$ polytopes with 4 vertices, without proving completeness.